-NOTES TO COMBINED FINANCIAL STATEMENTS-(Continued) December 31, 2004, 2003 and 2002, and
+NOTES TO COMBINED FINANCIAL STATEMENTS-(Continued)

+December 31, 2004, 2003 and 2002, and March 25, 2005 and March 26, 2004 (unaudited)

 CHI, including the Hotels.
 The accompanying financial statements reflect the allocable interest costs and principal of the Mortgage Debt relating to the Hotels in accordance with the terms of the debt agreements.
 Interest is payable monthly up to and including the maturity date of January 1, 2006.
 The aggregate Mortgage Debt has four tranches with two components that have outstanding balances as of December 31, 2004, in order of priority as follows: